The Artist & His Vision

 A Midwest Perspective

-Based in Webster Groves, Missouri & Evergreen, Colorado I find inspiration in the varied textures of the Midwest and the expansive light of the American Southwest.
-Whether documenting the historic naves of a cathedral or the weathered barn of a Missouri farmstead, my goal remains the same: to invite the viewer to pause, to breathe, and to collect a moment of cinematic stillness for their own environment.
+Based in St. Louis, Missouri and Evergreen, Colorado, I find inspiration in the varied textures of the Midwest and the expansive light of the American Southwest.
+Whether documenting the historic naves of a cathedral, the weathered barn of a Missouri farmstead, the rust and geometry of industrial infrastructure, or the explosive energy of a Colorado mountain rodeo, my goal remains the same: to invite the viewer to pause, to breathe, and to collect a moment of cinematic stillness for their own environment.